 Date

 То

 Parent(s) of

-Your child has been referred for placeme ent into an alternative education program for the following reasons:
+Your child has been referred for placement in nto an alternative education program for the following reasons:

-ee) will be available to meet with you to discuss this matter.
-You the date, time, and place of the meeting to give you and your child
+- will be available to meet with you to discuss this matter.
+You date, time, and place of the meeting to give you and your child

-an opportunity to discuss this matter.

 Sincerely,

-Principal
+Principal Principal

 School

 I understand that my child has been referred by officials at his or

-her school for placement into an alterna discuss my child's placement with the su Please indicate your preference below: tive education program and that I will be given an opportunity to uperintendent (or his or her designee).
+her school for placement into an alternative discuss my child's placement with the super Please indicate your preference below: education program and that I will be given an opportunity to rintendent (or his or her designee).

-$\square$ I would like to discuss with the super intendent (or his or her designee).
+\square I would like to discuss with the superinte ndent (or his or her designee).

-$\square$ I would not like to discuss with the su uperintendent (or his or her designee).
+\square I would not like to discuss with the super rintendent (or his or her designee).

 Signature Date